-Our Current Issues blog helps teachers connect news stories to their classrooms and students.
-Teaching the news is time-consuming and complicated; by the time you are able to find and process important issues and identify how to teach them, they are old news.
-This blog will be updated weekly, with links to classroom-ready news items, relevant context, and suggested discussion questions for teachers.
+The Current Issues Blog, updated weekly throughout the school year, helps teachers connect current events to their students and classrooms.
+We know that teaching the news can be time-consuming; by the time you find important issues and identify how to teach them, they are old news.
+That’s where our blog comes in: unpacking issues in the headlines by providing relevant context, links to classroom-ready news items, and suggested prompts for thoughtful discussion.

 Should the Voting Age Be Lowered to 16?

 While many Americans are concerned about low rates of voter turnout, particularly among young people, there is growing evidence that voter turnout is not the only element of American democracy that shows signs of unhealthy behavior.
 Yoni Appelbaum argues in The Atlantic that “Americans Aren’t Practicing Democracy Anymore.”
 Appelbaum writes that democracy is an “acquired habit” that develops slowly […]Read More >